 A series of automatic Federal deficit reduction spending cuts known as "sequestration" took effect on March 1, 2013.
 Sequestration reduced the Federal subsidy paid to the Authority with respect to its outstanding Build America Bonds for the Federal fiscal years 2013, 2014, 2015, 2016 and 2017 and continued reductions are anticipated for Federal fiscal year 2018 and beyond.
 The Authority currently has \$3,225,000,000 in principal amount of Build America Bonds outstanding, and is entitled to receive approximately \$81,665,325 in Federal subsidy annually through 2034 eventually declining to a final annual amount receivable in 2040 of approximately \$16,898,609 with respect to such Build America Bonds.
 The Federal subsidy paid to the Authority with respect to its Build America Bonds was reduced by approximately 8.7% for the payment received in June 2013 for Federal fiscal year 2013, which ended September 30, 2013.
 The Federal subsidy payable to the Authority with respect to its Build America Bonds for Federal fiscal year 2014 was reduced by approximately 7.2%.
 The Federal subsidy payable to the Authority with respect to its Build America Bonds for Federal fiscal year 2015 was reduced by approximately 7.3%.
 The Federal subsidy payable to the Authority with respect to its Build America Bonds for Federal fiscal year 2016 was reduced by approximately 6.8%.
-The Federal subsidy payable to the Authority with respect to its Build America Bonds for Federal fiscal year 2017 has been reduced by approximately 6.9% from the amounts anticipated at the time the Build America Bonds were issued.
+The Federal subsidy payable to the Authority with respect to its Build America Bonds for Federal fiscal year 2017 was reduced by approximately 6.9%.
+The Federal subsidy payable to the Authority with respect to its Build America Bonds for Federal fiscal year 2018 will be reduced by approximately 6.6% from the amounts anticipated at the time the Build America Bonds were issued.
 There can be no assurance that additional sequestration measures will not be enacted which will further reduce the amount of the subsidy the Authority receives on its Build America Bonds.
 The reduction in the amount of the Federal subsidy the Authority received and any future reduction in subsidy will require the Authority to use other funds to offset the loss of this subsidy.